Article ID: 903944 - View products that this article applies to.

 In both Microsoft Windows NT 4.0 and Microsoft Windows 2000, you can change the default MSDTC service account to a domain account.
 You may change the account to perform Windows authentication when you are performing an XA recovery operation on an XA database such as an Oracle database.

-However, in both Windows Server 2003 and Windows XP, you cannot change the account.
+However, in Windows Server 2003, Windows XP, and Windows Server 2012 R2, you cannot change the account.
 Instead, you must give the permissions and the roles that are required to perform an XA recovery operation to the NetworkService account on the computer where the MSDTC service is running.

 The exact method of setting up an XA recovery operation is specific to each XA database.
 Typically, you have to add the computer account of the computer where the MSDTC service is running to the list of users who can perform an XA recovery operation on the XA database.
 Additionally, because the NetworkService account is a restricted account, you must provide the NetworkService account access to the folder where the XA DLL is located.